matn7/CS-Notes/src/main/java/persistence/README.md

     student1                        student2
     --------------------------------------------

-- By default equals comparing a object by comparing their address in memory
+- :star: By default equals comparing a object by comparing their address in memory

 ```java
 @Entity